Benefits of Aviation SMS for Flight Schools

 - Common hazards and risks to be identified.

-However, integrating safety performance early on will in-grain proper safety practices and save students from a steeper learning curve in when entering theri real world environment.
+However, integrating safety performance early on will in-grain proper safety practices and save students from a steeper learning curve when entering their real world environment.
 The experience of leaving the confines of training and starting work in the aviation industry will be stressful enough on its own.
 Having to relearn behavior for proper safety practices will hinder performance in students' new organizations.

 Final Thought: Choosing Which SMS Tools to Have

-- Hazard reporting tools;
+- Safety reporting tools;

 - Flight Risk Assessment Tools (FRAT);

-- Weight and Balance tool; and
+- Weight and Balance tool;

-- Gap Analysis tools.
+- Gap Analysis tools; and